Umphrey's McGee: Hall of Fame Albums (2011–2020)

-Starting in 2011, Umphrey's McGee yearly released an album entitled Hall of Fame each year, which includes the fan-voted best songs from live shows of the previous year.
+Starting in 2011, Umphrey's McGee began releasing an annual compilation album entitled Hall of Fame, which features the fan-voted best performances from live shows of the previous year.

 Recent work

 On June 10, 2014, UM released their eighth studio album, Similar Skin, their first album released on their new music label, Nothing Too Fancy Music.
 The band was commissioned to create a new theme for the ESPN show Around the Horn in late 2014 and released the full 1:03 song on their YouTube page.

 On April 7, 2015, UM released their ninth studio album, The London Session, an album recorded in one day at Abbey Road Studios.
 The LP includes some rerecorded versions of previously released Umphrey's McGee songs as well as other selections.

 On November 11, 2016, UM released their tenth studio album, ZONKEY, an experimental album consisting entirely of mashups from artists such as Beastie Boys, Beck, ZZ Top, Radiohead, AC/DC, Gorillaz, Nirvana, MGMT, and Ted Nugent, among others.
 Some of the mashups have been performed live by the band for years while some are new compositions for this record.

 On December 29–31, 2016, UM returned to Chicago for a three-show New Year's Eve run, their first such run in Chicago for the holiday since performing in the city for New Year's Eve each year from 2000 to 2010.
 The shows took place at the Riviera Theatre and Aragon Ballroom.

 On January 12, 2018, UM released their eleventh studio album, It's Not Us.

 On May 18, 2018, UM released their twelfth studio album, It's You.
 This was unannounced and was a surprise to fans and acted as a companion to their previous album released earlier in the year.

 On July 16, 2021, UM released their thirteenth studio album, You Walked Up Shaking In Your Boots But You Stood Tall And Left A Raging Bull.
 This album was a compilation of introduction tracks that had been regularly played at their live shows.

 On July 1, 2022, UM released their fourteenth studio album, Asking For a Friend.

 On May 13, 2025, Myers announced his departure from Umphrey's McGee after more than two decades with the band.

 During the encore of their August 14 show in Peoria, IL, Scotty Zwang was announced as the band's new full-time drummer.

+On July 7, 2026, the band announced Cinninger had left the band.
+JamBase also reported Jake's departure from UM after 26 years, to "begin a new chapter in his life".